-The Saltaire archive collection provides insights to the history and development of Saltaire, a UNESCO World Heritage Site in West Yorkshire.
+The Saltaire Collection provides insights to the history and development of Saltaire, a UNESCO World Heritage Site in West Yorkshire.
 The collection relates to Saltaire’s buildings, people, businesses, educational institutions, community organisations and events.
-This includes Shipley College, Salts Mill, the Salt family and the Roberts family.
+This includes Shipley College, Salts Mill, the Salt and the Roberts family.

 Saltaire Archive welcomes visitors and researchers by prior appointment.
-We are open Thursdays and Fridays, 10-12, 12.30-4, and based in the Learning Resource Centre (second floor of the Exhibition Building).
+We are based in the Learning Resource Centre (LRC) on the second floor of the Exhibition Building in Saltaire.